The proposals for the South Molton Triangle have been shaped through nearly 2 years of public consultation.

-We will continue consulting wherever possible using a range of digital and print methods to keep you informed, including an online survey and virtual briefings.
-We also have several documents including a guide to the proposals which are available to download or can be posted out to you if you would prefer.
+We will continue to keep you updated using a range of digital and print methods to keep you informed - please email email@example.com to register for updates.
+We also have several documents available to download or can be posted out to you if you would prefer.

 More jobs, shops, homes and amenities.

 An additional local spend of £6 million a year.

 Heritage facades would be preserved and sensitively adapted.

 Grays Antiques and the Running Horse pub will be retained.